apostrophecms/docs/docs/guide/database-queries.md

 ## Using query builders

-Query builders are additional instructions added to the data query.
+Query builders are additional instructions added to the database query.
 These special methods may receive arguments, but many apply an effect without any arguments.
 They can be chained on a query, meaning that we can add multiple builders onto a query and each one will build on the rules established before it.

 Examples of query builders include:
 - `.limit(10)`: This limits the number of results that the query will return to the number we pass it.